The role of the

 Service delivery has five main finctions:

-… To provide a service to the users.
+… To provide a service to

 … To provide the rescources (staff, volunteers, facilities, equipment,